maderlock/jira-estimation/mental_model.md

 ## Hyperparameter Tuning

-Machine learning models have configuration settings (hyperparameters) that affect their performance.
-The system includes automated hyperparameter tuning for Random Forest models to find optimal settings without manual trial and error.
+Machine learning models often have hyperparameters that need to be tuned for optimal performance.
+The system includes a dedicated tuning script for Random Forest models using Optuna, which can:

-The tuning process:
-1. Systematically tests different parameter combinations
+1. Automatically search for optimal hyperparameter combinations
-2. Measures how each combination affects prediction accuracy
+2. Evaluate model performance using cross-validation
-3. Intelligently narrows the search toward better-performing configurations
+3. Visualize the optimization process
-4. Identifies which parameters have the most impact on performance

-This automated approach saves time and improves model accuracy by finding parameter combinations that humans might overlook.
-The system handles this complexity behind the scenes, allowing users to benefit from optimized models without needing to understand the technical details of the tuning process.
+4. Provide insights into parameter importance

+## Cross-Validation

+Cross-validation is a technique used to assess how well a model will generalize to new data.
+The system supports cross-validation for all model types, which:

+1. Divides the data into multiple folds
+2. Trains and evaluates the model on different combinations of these folds
+3. Provides a more robust estimate of model performance
+4. Helps detect overfitting

+## Caching Strategy

+The system implements a two-level caching strategy:

+1. **JIRA Data Cache**: Stores raw ticket data to minimize API calls
+2. **Embedding Cache**: Stores generated embeddings to reduce OpenAI API costs

+This approach significantly reduces the time and cost of running the system repeatedly.